Zenoixnoize/Zenoixnoize/README.md

 I am an AI Developer.
 My real thing to do crating artificial brains, neural tools.
 Also ı am a student of mechatronics enginering.

-I am 17 yeas old.
-From Turkey
+I am 16 yeas old.
+From Sri Lanka 🇱🇰

 I worked with Instagram, Gitlab, Bitbucket, Brainshop.
 Some of for testing, some things for developing.
 If you have any question for me ı put my contact information above.